Commitment to Community

 Volunteering Initiatives

-Five people work together to assemble a small, brightly colored playhouse under a covered outdoor area.
-Some wear The Playhouse Project shirts and tools are visible nearby.
-A mural is on the brick wall behind them.
+Five people work together to assemble and paint a small green playhouse under a covered outdoor area, showcasing true community spirit.
+Some wear matching “The Playhouse Project” shirts while collaborating to support and steady the structure.